Skip Nav Destination

 Published: 01 September 2002

-... congestive heart failure (CHF).
+... in congestive heart failure (CHF).
 Renal production of ET-1 increases in CHF and it is a significant independent predictor of sodium excretion.
 ANP inhibits the ET system through cGMP, a second messenger of ANP.
 However, in severe CHF, plasma cGMP levels reached a plateau despite the activation of ANP secretion...

 Articles